wgx/ethicalhq-chrome/readme.md

-# EthicalHQ Add-on for Firefox
+# EthicalHQ Add-on for Chrome

+Install from the Chrome Web Store:

 An ethical alternative product every time you open a new tab.